Bills’ Hamlin says ‘heart is with’ team at game, he’s home

 ORCHARD PARK, N.Y.
-(AP) — Bills safety Damar Hamlin, who is still recovering after going into cardiac arrest on the field in Cincinnati two weeks ago, said he will be cheering from home Sunday during Buffalo’s wild-card playoff home game against the Miami Dolphins.
+(AP) — Bills safety Damar Hamlin, who is still recovering after going into cardiac arrest on the field in Cincinnati two weeks ago, cheered via Twitter from home Sunday during Buffalo’s wild-card playoff home game against the Miami Dolphins.

 “My heart is with my guys as they compete today!”
 Hamlin tweeted less than hour before kickoff.